Skip to main content

 In Australia, and some overseas jurisdictions, you can in certain circumstances lodge a notice with the departure authorities whereby parties trying to remove children from the jurisdiction without the consent of the other party can be stopped at the departure point and prevented from leaving with the children.

 Very importantly, if your children are born overseas, you cannot just remove them to Australia and say, “we live in Australia now”.
 The other parent will often be able to enforce his or her rights under the Hague Convention to have the children returned to the country where they have habitually lived prior to them being taken away.
-That means that if you want to stay with your children you may need to remain in that country until your children reach their age of majority and are free to travel with you to Australia.
+In practice, many family law jurisdictions prioritise retaining access to the children for both parents and means that one parent will need to remain an expat, away from home and family, until their children reach their age of majority and are free to travel.

 What happens under the Hague Convention in respect of these matters is that a formal request is made from the Central Authority of the country from where the child is taken (where the child normally lives) to the Central Authority in the country to which the child has been taken for that child to be returned to the country from which it was taken.